 That's it!
 Even with the resting time, this meal is done in less than an hour.
 Plus, it involves a single pan, so cleanup is a breeze.
 I wish you all a wonderful New Year!

-- 3/4 tsp kosher salt divided (or to taste)
+- ¾ teaspoon kosher salt, divided (or to taste)

-- 3/4 tsp freshly ground black pepper divided (or to taste)
+- ¾ teaspoon freshly ground black pepper, divided (or to taste)

-Meanwhile, cook the mushrooms and onions.
+- Meanwhile, cook the mushrooms and onions.
 Without wiping out the pan, add the mushrooms and onions.
 Saute over medium heat until the mushrooms have given up their liquid and the onions are softened, about 5 minutes.
-Add the Maggi seasoning (or coconut aminos), 1/4 tsp salt, and 1/2 tsp black pepper.
+Add the Maggi seasoning (or coconut aminos), ¼ teaspoon salt, and ½ teaspoon black pepper.
 Continue sauteing until the vegetables develop a bit of caramelization, about 5 additional minutes.

 - If you are following a diabetic or low-carb diet, please note that the vidalia onion does contain some carbs, so keep that in mind and adjust how much you eat if you're near your daily carb limit.

 - If you are following a paleo, whole 30, or gluten-free diet, you can substitute coconut aminos for the Maggi seasoning sauce.